saa-ts-dacs/dacs/part_I/chapter_8/2_rights_statements_archival_description.md

 ## General Rules

-Except where otherwise noted, record the necessary information documented by the selected license.
+Record the necessary information documented by the selected license.

 For a specific finding aid:

-<p class="dacs-example">Guide to the Dr. Hector P. Garcia papers by Special Collections and Archives, Mary and Jeff Bell Library, Texas A&M University-Corpus Christi is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).</p>
+<p class="dacs-example">Except where otherwise noted, the guide to the Dr. Hector P. Garcia papers by Special Collections and Archives, Mary and Jeff Bell Library, Texas A&M University-Corpus Christi is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).</p>

 For a whole repository of finding aids: